 He on the side of technology wins, said Napoleon.
 And truly, Reliance Industries is going all Bonaparte to remain in the thick of things.
-RIL chairman Mukesh Ambani couldn’t have made it clearer at the 41st annual general meeting in Mumbai July last year.
+RIL chairman Mukesh Ambani has made it crystal clearer at the 41st annual general meeting in Mumbai last year.

 “Reliance has reached an inflection point.
 As the golden decade rolls on, our consumer businesses will contribute nearly as much to the overall earnings of the company as our energy and petrochemical businesses,” said Mukesh Ambani, chairman and managing director, Reliance Industries Limited.